-A bit of char has limited external surface area, but this is tiny compared to char’s vastly greater inner surfaces.
-The walls of all the inner chambers are many times greater than outer surfaces.
-The added internal capacity of char is estimated between a few thousand, to maybe a million, times more than external surface.
+Biochar has limited external surface area, but this is tiny compared to biochar’s vastly greater inner surfaces.
+The walls of the inner chambers are many times greater than the outer surfaces.
+The added internal capacity of biochar is estimated between a few thousand, to up to a million, times more than the external surface.

-The combination of micropore sponge with soil microbiology in active symbiosis with roots enhances drought tolerance of plants, from annual crops to trees.
-In 2011, the US Forest Service released preliminary results of adding char to soils after forest fires in the West.
-Clearly, soils with char stay wetter, so soil biology, including shrubs and trees, regenerate faster.
+The combination of micropore sponge with soil microbiology in active symbiosis with roots enhances the drought tolerance of plants, from annual crops to trees.
+In 2011, the U.S. Forest Service released preliminary results of adding biochar to soils after forest fires in the West.
+Soils with biochar stay wetter, so soil biology, including shrubs and trees, regenerate faster.

-Carbon’s valence electrons make four covalent bonds in tetrahedral symmetry, Nature’s simplest 3-dimension geometry.
-This 4-arm arrangement attracts and holds many kinds of energy and chemistry, from photons of light, to neutrons in nuclear reaction.
-Carbon’s perfect symmetry captures photons, atoms, ions, and electrons - even microwaves.
-Thus, Carbon is black, the color of complete absorption and zero radiation.
+Carbon’s valence electrons make four covalent bonds in tetrahedral symmetry, nature’s simplest 3-dimension geometry.
+This 4-arm arrangement attracts and holds many kinds of energy and chemistry, from photons of light to neutrons in nuclear reaction.
+Carbon’s perfect symmetry captures photons, atoms, ions, and electrons – even microwaves.
+Carbon is black, the color of complete absorption and zero radiation.

 “Adsorption” is a technical term for how this slight electric attraction between atoms and molecules causes char to soak up and hold ions.
-Char’s “absorption” of water operates largely by capillary action from differential pressures.
-But “adsorption” occurs due to electric charges that cause atoms and molecules to be attracted, form clusters and align in groups.
+Biochar’s absorption of water operates largely by capillary action from differential pressures.
+Adsorption occurs due to electric charges that cause atoms and molecules to be attracted, form clusters and align in groups.

 Charcoal has abundant charged sites that give it tremendous capacity to pull molecules out of solution, and hold onto atoms on—and even in—the char.
 Charcoal’s very high adsorption potential is what makes it an ideal media for water filtration.
 In water purification, ions in solution are considered “pollutants.”
 But in soil, the important ions are “nutrients.”
 Biochar is a sponge that also soaks up and holds ions of elements and biomolecules.

-Like most soil particles, char has negative charge sites that attract and adsorp positive ions—the cations.
-Adding char to almost any soil will boost Cation Exchange Capacity (CEC).
+Like most soil particles, biochar has negative charge sites that attract and adsorb positive ions—the cations.
+Adding biochar to almost any soil will boost Cation Exchange Capacity (CEC).
 Since metal cations are soil’s primary electron donors and charge sources, CEC is a valuable numerical measure of soil’s potential energy to support and sustain growth.
-The higher the CEC, the faster and better plants are likely to grow.
-Typically, biochar added to clay or sandy soils sees CEC rise by ten, twenty or more points.
+The higher the CEC, the faster plants are likely to grow.
+Typically, biochar added to clay or sandy soils show a CEC rise by ten, twenty, or more points.

-July 2012, American Chemical Society’s Environmental Science and Technology journal published a paper by six scientists’ on the Midwest’s highly productive, grassland soils (Mollisols).
-These rich, dark soils were found to contain char from pre-settlement fires (40—50% organic C).
+In July 2012, American Chemical Society’s Environmental Science and Technology journal published a paper by six scientists’ on the Midwest’s highly productive, grassland soils (Mollisols).
+These rich, dark soils were found to contain biochar from pre-settlement fires (40—50% organic C).
 Structurally, these Mollisols compare to Amazonian Terra Preta.
 Such soils are much more abundant than previously thought.
-Char residues are highly stable, abundant, fertility-enhancing forms of Soil Organic Matter.
-Further, if just 40% of SOC is char (low estimate for Mollisols), essentially the entire soil CEC is attributed to the char.
+Biochar residues are highly stable, abundant, fertility-enhancing forms of Soil Organic Matter.
+Further, if just 40% of SOC is biochar (low estimate for Mollisols), essentially the entire soil CEC is attributed to the biochar.

 What was good for Amazon rainforest soils found a natural use in North American prairies.